victore447/VavooTvAlternativePlaylistIIptvM3uHS/README.md

 It also allows you to access content from various other sources (called Bundles).

-To activate it, simply extract the RAR file and read the instructions in the txt file to insert the URL and added the French translation plugin (links below).
+To activate it, simply extract the RAR file and read the instructions in the txt file to insert the URL and added the French translation plugin (links below).☝️ All it needs is the TV guide for the channels.

 ![vavoo1](https://github.com/victore447/-Vavoo-Tv-alternative-aux-playlist-iptv-m3u-HS-/assets/48101775/c82e76c5-4f45-4432-a703-c8ab5a4dd15f)
 ![vavoo](https://github.com/victore447/-Vavoo-Tv-alternative-aux-playlist-iptv-m3u-HS-/assets/48101775/dbed617f-378c-435e-b5ee-5893dd2ac4cf)